Top 4 cloud computing security challenges

 Compliance is one of the biggest obstacles many organizations face when deciding whether to adopt cloud-based operations.

-Regulatory controls focus heavily on cloud security, and compliance violations can have a significant negative impact on your business and bottom line (including potentially heavy fines, and even lawsuits).
+Regulatory controls focus heavily on cloud security, and compliance violations can have a significant negative impact on your business and bottom line (including heavy fines and even lawsuits).

 Three key security challenges affecting compliance include: